Coverage Gaps vs. Lapses: What's the Difference?

 How much will my rates go up after a gap in car insurance?

 A gap of 30 days or more can raise your premiums by 8% to 35%.
-A lapse due to non-payment can double your rates, particularly if you previously had a clean driving record.
-Surcharges from gaps typically last 3 years, while those from a license suspension can last up to 6 years.
-Shopping multiple carriers after a gap can help you find the most competitive rate.
+A lapse due to non-payment can raise rates by 30% to 80%, particularly if you previously had a clean driving record.
+With the national full-coverage average around $2,496 per year in 2026, even a modest surcharge adds up quickly.
+Surcharges from gaps typically last 3 years, while those from a license suspension can last up to 6 years — making it critical to shop multiple carriers after a gap.

 Can I get car insurance after a coverage gap?

 Yes, you can get car insurance after a coverage gap — but your options and rates will depend on the length and reason for the gap.
-Your previous insurer may offer reinstatement, sometimes without a formal gap on record, if you act quickly.
+Your previous insurer may offer reinstatement, sometimes without a formal gap on record, if you act quickly within the grace period.
 If you need a new policy, be honest about the lapse; lying can result in denial or future claim rejections.
 High-risk or non-standard insurers specialize in drivers with gaps and may offer competitive rates.

 Is a 30-day gap in car insurance a big deal?